How to Consolidate Debt Wisely

 3. Home Equity Loans or HELOC

-Homeowners can use their property equity to consolidate debt.
+Homeowners can borrow against their property equity to consolidate debt at lower rates.

 Pros: